openvinotoolkit/openvino_notebooks/recipes/explainable_ai/README.md

-# Data and Model Explainability for Computer Vision with OpenVINO™ Toolkit
+# Explainable AI with OpenVINO™ Toolkit

 [![Apache License Version 2.0](https://img.shields.io/badge/license-Apache_2.0-green.svg)](https://github.com/openvinotoolkit/openvino_notebooks/blob/main/LICENSE)

+The Explainable AI kit is an application that demonstrates how to use data quality measurements and saliency maps to understand the predictions and performance of computer vision models during inference.
+Data and model explainability help us understand how computer vision models make predictions, and this helps refine our models for efficiency and performance.
 Computer vision models are continuing to rapidly grow in their capabilities and the use cases they can support, including intelligent queue management and automated self-checkout for retail use cases, anomaly detection of transistors on the manufacturing floor, and more.

-Understanding why computer vision models make certain predictions using data and model explainability can help us refine our models to be more efficient and performant.
-The Data and Model Explainability for Computer Vision with OpenVINO™ Toolkit kit is an application designed to demonstrate how to use data quality measurements and saliency maps to understand the predictions and performance of computer vision models during inference.
-It uses OpenVINO, a toolkit that enables developers to deploy deep learning models on a variety of hardware platforms.

-You can following along with our Jupyter Notebook on our Github repository.
-You will be using the following stack of technologies: OpenVINO™ Toolkit, Ultralytic’s YOLOv8, and the [OpenVINO Datumaru](https://github.com/openvinotoolkit/datumaro/tree/develop) library.
+This kit uses the OpenVINO toolkit, enabling developers to deploy deep learning models on various hardware platforms.
+You can follow along with our Jupyter Notebook on our GitHub repository.
+You will be using the following stack of technologies: OpenVINO toolkit, Ultralytic’s YOLOv8, and the [OpenVINO Datumaro](https://github.com/openvinotoolkit/datumaro/tree/develop) library.

 ## Table of Contents